citcon-aoyansheng/TestCitconSDKPodSwift/Pods/Braintree/README.md

 ## Demo

 A demo app is included in the project.
-To run it you will need to do the following:
-    1. Run `pod install`
-    2. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
-    3. Open `Braintree.xcworkspace` in Xcode.
+To run it, run `pod install` and then open `Braintree.xcworkspace` in Xcode.
 Xcode 13+ is required to run the demo app.

 ## Contributing